Reloaded-Project/Reloaded-III/docs/Code-Guidelines/Code-Guidelines.md

     // let mut boxed_array: Box<[MaybeUninit<i32>], A> = Box::new_uninit_slice_in(5, allocator);
     ```

+#### 3.2 Guidance for Using Allocators

+!!! note "Using custom allocators can be a bit tricky."

+    Because `allocator_api` currently isn't very well documented.

+For additional guidance, see [Demystifying Rust Allocators] page.

 ### 4. Stack Memory Allocation

 !!! info "When writing portable code, be aware of the varying thread stack sizes across different platforms"